pravega/pravega/documentation/src/docs/segment-store-service.md

 - _Segment Container Metadata_: A collection of Segment-specific metadata that describe the current state of each Segment (how much data in Tier 2, how much in Tier 1, whether it is sealed, etc.), as well as other miscellaneous info about each Container.
 - _Durable Log_: The Container writes every operation it receives to this log and acks back only when the log says it has been accepted and durably persisted.
 - _Read Index_: An in-memory index of where data can be read from.
-The Container delegates all read requests to it, and it is responsible for fetching the data from wherever it is currently located (Cache, Tier 1 Storage or Tier2 Storage).
+The Container delegates all read requests to it, and it is responsible for fetching the data from wherever it is currently located (Cache, Tier 1 Storage or Tier 2 Storage).
 - _Cache_: Used to store data for appends that exist in Tier 1 only (not yet in Tier 2), as well as blocks of data that support reads.
 - _Storage Writer_: Processes the durable log operations and applies them to Tier 2 storage (in the order in which they were received).
 This component is also the one that coalesces multiple operations together, for better back-end throughput.